oracle-livelabs/goldengate/atp-objectstorage/extract/extract.md

 3. Click **Launch Console**.

-4. Sign in to the deployment console using the **oggadmin** credentials you created in Lab 1, Task 2, Step 12.
+4. Sign in to the deployment console using the **oggadmin** credentials you created in the previous lab Task 2, Step 12.

 5. In the BDinstance deployment console, open the navigation menu, and then click **Administrator**.